 One of the men raised a hand in silent greeting, but then turned his horse around, and the group set off north.

-Huh, Wade kept moving forward, but kept his eye on the hill just the same.
+Huh.
+Wade kept moving forward, but kept his eye on the hill just the same.

 He rode out from between the two low hills, and that was when he saw the thin pillar of smoke in the distance.
 Smack bang where the Nash farmstead would be.